-Intuit has been playing around with document management for several years now (see my brief history of QuickBooks Document Management), and they’ve settled on providing a very minimal system in QuickBooks (the “Doc Center”).
-You can attach documents to transactions and list records in
+Intuit has been playing around with document management for several years now (see my brief history of QuickBooks Document Management), and they’ve settled on providing a very minimal system in

 Going beyond the feature provided in QuickBooks by Intuit, there are generally two kinds of products available: Those that store your documents locally (see my older review of PaperSave Plus as an example) and those that store documents in a remote “Cloud” server, such as SmartVault.
 Local storage usually has the advantage of costing less – you purchase the product and install it on your computer.
 Cloud based systems can provide many more features that can significantly expand the usefulness and accessibility of your document management system, but they are subscription based services that you usually pay a monthly fee to use.